rishykun/6470-2015/ISSUES.md

 	g. closing upload modal if we arrived to it from creating a box should RESET THE CURRENT BOX
 - refactor:
-	put main controller's resize in its own controller/factory/whatever move box config and stuff like that out of main controller and into a service (maybe box or boxlist)
+	put main controller's resize in its own controller/factory/whatever
 - responsive design
 	sites that generate the three bars when browser window is small: http://www.memsql.com/